AndreaPasqualini/andreapasqualini.github.io/_pages/jm-paper.md

 ![Markups on lending rates](/assets/img/jmp-slide-5.png)
 ![Markups on lending rates](/assets/img/jmp-slide-6.png)

-An added bonus from my paper is bank-level evidence of markups and markdowns.
-You can use it to calibrate a macroeconomic model with heterogenous banks.
+A bonus is you can use this bank-level evidence of markups and markdowns to calibrate a macroeconomic model with heterogenous banks.
 This is the starting point for my future research.